confluentinc/examples/multiregion/docs/multiregion.rst

 Containers fail to ping each other
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If containers fail to ping each other (for example, failures seen when running
+If containers fail to ping each other (for example, failures you may see when
+running the script
+:devx-examples:`validate_connectivity.sh|multiregion/scripts/validate_connectivity.sh`),
-the script :devx-examples:`validate_connectivity.sh|multiregion/scripts/validate_connectivity.sh`), complete the following steps:
+complete the following steps:

 #.
 Stop the demo.